Frequently Asked Questions

 Will having references on file increase my chances for employment?

-If I am applying for a paraprofessional or a teaching position, do I need to meet the No Child Left Behind Highly Qualified Standards?
+If I am applying for a paraprofessional or a teaching position, do I need to meet the Every Student Succeeds Act requirements?

 - Yes.
-In compliance with the NCLB legislation, the School District of Palm Beach County is committed to hiring highly qualified teachers and paraprofessionals.
+In compliance with the ESSA legislation, the School District of Palm Beach County is committed to hiring highly qualified teachers and paraprofessionals.

 When do I get fingerprinted?

-- If you're offered a job and conditionally approved for hire, the hiring supervisor will present you with a job offer letter.
+- If you're offered a job and conditionally approved for hire, the Department of Recruitment & Retention will present you with a job offer letter.
 This will allow you to be fingerprinted by the Department of School Police.
 Even if you've been fingerprinted by an out-of-state agency, you will need to be approved by the Department of School Police prior to working.
 For more information regarding fingerprinting, click here.